AmericanAirlines/AskingForAFriend/README.md

 ![Screenshot](/assets/AppScreenshot.png)

-Try it out by clicking the lightning bolt at the bottom left of the text box in Slack and clicking `Ask question anonymously` in the list of shortcuts.
+Once installed in your workspace, try it out by clicking the lightning bolt at the bottom left of the text box in Slack and clicking `Ask question anonymously` in the list of shortcuts.

 ## Development
 ### Environment Variables